Nicaragua Driving Guide

 When making calls with a rental car agent, it usually takes hours before they arrive, depending on their client’s location.
 While waiting for them, try to ask the local for immediate help.
 Nicaraguans are friendly and nice.
 There’s no reason to get scared.
 Also, try to learn the basic phrases when seeking help.
 It will be an advantageous move to grasp by locals to know what you need.

 Non-citizens of Nicaragua will often encounter police stops at some particular highways.
 The purpose of this is to check the road user’s legality to drive.
-Police officers are mostly patrolling nearby the state borders.
+Police authorities are mostly patrolling nearby the state borders.
 So, if one is violating a road rule, expect to have the attention called out.
 Other reasons for getting hailed by a police officer typically depend on the driving performance of a driver.
-If they find one a bit strange, they will halt it right away
+If they find one a bit strange, they will halt it right away.

 If a foreign driver experiences this, give the full cooperation they need.
 Refusing won’t do anything right as they might put one in detention.
 Let them explain their side.
 After, provide honest responses to their questions.
 Upon their signal, show them the travel documents, including IDP, passport, identification card, local driving license, and rental car papers.
 If they request a driver to the prison, they may reject it unless the driver has a violation